🏗️

 This kind of animation is the first introduced in ReactorUI for Xamarin Forms library and essentially means animating properties between component states.

-In the most simple scenarios, enabling animations in MauiReactor is as simple as calling the function WithAnimation() over the component you want to animate.
+In the simplest scenarios, enabling animations in MauiReactor is as simple as calling the function WithAnimation() over the component you want to animate.

 This is the initial code of the sample: